Parallel computations for Metropolis Markov chains with Picard maps: Abstract

 \section{Abstract}

 We develop parallel algorithms for simulating zeroth-order (aka gradient-free) Metropolis Markov chains based on the Picard map.
 For Random Walk Metropolis Markov chains targeting log-concave distributions $\pi$ on $\mathbb{R}^d$, our algorithm generates samples close to $\pi$ in $\cO(\sqrt{d})$ parallel iterations with $\cO(\sqrt{d})$ processors, therefore speeding up the convergence of the corresponding sequential implementation by a factor $\sqrt{d}$.
-Furthermore, a modification of our algorithm generates samples from an approximate measure $ \pi_\epsilon$ in $\cO(1)$ parallel iterations and $\cO(d)$ processors.
-We empirically assess the performance of the proposed algorithms in high-dimensional regression problems and an epidemic model where the gradient is unavailable.
+Furthermore, a modification of our algorithm generates samples from an approximate measure $ \pi_r$ in $\cO(1)$ parallel iterations and $\cO(d)$ processors.
+We empirically assess the performance of the proposed algorithms in high-dimensional regression problems, an epidemic model where the gradient is unavailable and a real-word application in precision medicine.
 Our algorithms are straightforward to implement and may constitute a useful tool for practitioners seeking to sample from a prescribed distribution $\pi$ using only point-wise evaluations of $\log\pi$ and parallel computing.